 1. Your Swarthmore Grades

 Swarthmore has a rigorous grading situation and medical schools are aware of this.
-With your committee letter of recommendation we include a description of both the distinguished faculty and accomplished students at Swarthmore.
-In other words, most medical schools know that anyone with a strong B+ - A- average from here has done a good job in a very competitive situation.
+In other words, most medical schools know that anyone with a strong A- average from here has done a good job in a very competitive situation.
 Many medical schools rate undergraduate colleges on selectivity and competitiveness, and Swarthmore has a top rating in these categories.

 This certainly does not mean that by the end of your freshman year you need a 3.5 average.
 If you can obtain a B average in your freshman year, you are off to a wonderful start.
 The freshman year is the hardest.
 A student's GPA usually increases during the junior and senior years, because by then the student is more accustomed to college-level work and he or she is taking courses in his or her chosen major, instead of required or introductory courses.
 The GPA should steadily increase.

 Students often believe that a C in Organic Chemistry, for example, will preclude them from getting into medical school.
 It will not hinder them if they have A's in other science courses.
 If you get a C in Organic I, your best strategy is not to repeat the course, but to get a A- or better in Organic II to show that you can do the work.
-If you retake a course, the first grade remains on the transcript and medical schools average the two grades.
+If you retake a course, the first grade remains on the transcript and medical schools include both grades when they calculate your average.